-Whether it's little tykes in oversized pads or high school kids in serious competition, the dangers of high-impacts sports are in the spotlight.
-Coaches and parents are aware that they need to keep their athletes' heads protected to avoid the dangers of concussions.
+Whether it's little tykes in oversized pads or high school kids in serious competition, the dangers of high-impact sports are in the spotlight.
+Coaches and parents are aware they need to keep their athletes' heads protected to avoid the dangers of concussions.

-Omalu suggests that children should never play sports like football, hockey or lacrosse.
+Omalu, whose story was depicted in the movie "Concussion," suggests that children should never play sports like football, hockey, rugby and even lacrosse.

 "Knowing what we know today, there is no reason whatsoever that any child under the age of 18 should play the high-impact, high-contact sports," he told Today.